richadams/symphony-2-secure/README.markdown

 # Symphony 2 PDO #

 This is a modification to the Symphony 2 CMS to use PDO in place of `mysql_*` functions.
-It uses prepared statements whenever possible and it /should be/ backwards compatible with all current code.
+It uses prepared statements whenever possible and it *should be* backwards compatible with all current code.

 *Here's what's bad and why I'm changing it:*